anthonyanader/personalBlog/_posts/2018-09-10-new-hackathon-season.md

 published: true
 ---

 <b>K</b>icked off the 2018 hackathon season by attending <a class="pink-hover" href="https://hackthenorth.com/" target="_blank">#HackTheNorth</a> with my good friends Filip and Kyle.
-We bounced ideas; build a new feature for Neappoli that would include a new Resident Management System (RMS) for councilors, or take a completely different direction and create something unrelated to our company.
+We bounced ideas; build a new feature for Neappoli that would include a new Resident Management System (RMS) for councilors, or take a completely different direction and create something unrelated to our company :thought_balloon:

 > _Hackathon opportunity == create something independent from Neappoli._